A Quantitative Geometric Approach to Neural-Network Smoothness: Two-layer neural networks

-In this section, we will consider the single-hidden-layer neural network case.
-We will show the equivalence between the FGL estimation and the matrix mixed-norm problems.
-This immediately yields the complexity of FGL estimation, and approximation algorithms for this estimation.
+In this section, we consider the two-layer neural network case.
+We reduce the FGL estimation to the matrix mixed-norm problem.
+This immediately yields the computational complexity and approximation algorithms for FGL estimations.
+In~\cref{sec:analysis}, we show that we can consider $\{0,1\}$ instead of $[0,1]$ in~\cref{eq:FGL} for two-layer networks.